-What to Expect After Intrauterine Insemination (IUI)
+What to Expect After Your IUI

-Following insemination, women will remain lying down for just a bit longer before sitting up and getting dressed.
+Following the intrauterine insemination, women will remain lying down for just a bit longer before sitting up and getting dressed.
 Patients can return to their normal daily routing immediately after the procedure is performed.
 Some light spotting is not uncommon for a day or two after IUI has been performed.
 Mild cramping is also a common side effect following IUI.

 Patients will be asked to wait about two weeks after their IUI treatment before they use an at-home pregnancy test.
 This should offer some sign of potential pregnancy.
 Keep in mind that the at-home test is not an official sign of pregnancy.
 Two weeks after the at-home test, patients will take a blood test to confirm pregnancy.